The Fund supported ambitious innovations designed by Lagos’ private schools’ proprietors, service providers and other entrepreneurs.

 - ability to deliver results by August 2018

-The Fund only provided grants to project related expenditure (e.g. hardware, venue hire) and does NOT provide funding or support to:
+The Fund only provided grants to project related expenditure (e.g. hardware, venue hire) and did NOT provide funding or support to:

 - routine operating costs such as monthly rent or electricity